yashjoshi007/React_Project/README.md

 # React_Project
-Project Work as an Technical Intern at HighRadius Corporation
+Project Work as a Technical Intern at HighRadius Corporation